-- Identifying services that will benefit affected people
+- Identify services that will benefit affected people

 - Engage with policymakers to ensure SCD receives recognition like other chronic conditions in Australia